Jaswanthh22/OS-Project-/README.md

 ## Features
 - Password hashing with bcrypt before storage
-- Login flow that generates a six-digit OTP and requires verification
+- Login flow that emails a six-digit OTP for verification
 - Lightweight SQLite database (`backend/users.db`) instead of a JSON file
 - Clean, responsive frontend that works when opened directly via `file://`
 - LocalStorage flag to gate access to the dashboard after OTP verification